-^d South of Angelrodt Property Group risks are based on data available from the following VPs: DT-13, DT-14, DT-16, and DT-17.
-The following non-impacted properties were not included in risk calculations for the property group: DT-5 and DT-18.
+^e Although inaccessible soil areas at the South of Angelrodt Property Group were determined to be non-impacted (per USACE's 2009 RI WP), inaccessible soil data are available for the following VPs that were used in the ISOU RI/BRA: DT-13, DT-14, DT-16, and DT-17.
+No inaccessible soil data were available for the following South of Angelrodt properties: DT-5 and DT-18.